-Once you have your food handler card, give a copy to your employer so that they can keep it on hand.
-Texas laws state that your employer must have your certificate of completion available on premise at all times in either an electronic format or hard copy.
+Once you have your card, give your employer a copy so they can keep it on hand.
+State laws express that your employer must have your certificate of completion available on-premise at all times in either an electronic format or hard copy.

-When it comes to food handler training in Texas, you can take your course online or in-person.
+You can take your course online or in person regarding food handler training in Texas.
 But it’s important to note that any course you take must be accredited.

-This means that the training program has been approved by the Texas Department of State Health Services (TXDSHS) or the American National Standards Institute (ANSI), such as the Learn2Serve, by 360training, courses.
+This means that the training program has been approved by the Texas Department of State Health Services (TXDSHS) or the ANSI National Accreditation Board (ANAB), such as the Learn2Serve food handler course.

-Your food handler certificate is valid for two years.
-Once the two years is up, your certificate expires, and you’ll need to complete the food handler training course again.
+Your food handler license is valid for two years.
+Once the two years are up, your license will expire, and you’ll need to complete the online course again.

-First of all, if you plan on working as a food employee, the state of Texas requires that you complete a food handler training course.
+First, if you plan on working as a food employee, the state requires you to complete an online training course.
 Additionally, you need to know how to prevent foodborne illnesses.

-In the year 2017, the Center for Disease Control and Prevention (CDC) reported that there was a total of 27 foodborne disease outbreaks in Texas.
-This is actually up from the 23 reported in the year 2016 and down from the 34 reported in the year 2015.
+In 2017, the Center for Disease Control and Prevention (CDC) reported a total of 27 foodborne disease outbreaks in TX.
+This is up from the 23 reported in 2016 and down from the 34 reported in 2015.

 A good training program teaches you best practices for food safety that will ensure you keep yourself and your customers safe from foodborne illnesses.

-As we stated above, there are several establishments you can work at with your Texas food handler license.
-And within each establishment there are numerous jobs.
-In fact, the food and beverage industry in Texas is growing extremely fast.
+As we stated above, there are several establishments you can work at with your food handlers license.
+And within each establishment, there are numerous jobs.
+The food and beverage industry in Texas is growing extremely fast.

-According to the Texas Restaurant Association, in 2019 there were 1,344,200 restaurant and food service jobs, which translates to 10% of total employment.
-More importantly, that number is projected to grow 15.2% by the year 2029.
+According to the Texas Restaurant Association, in 2019, there were 1,344,200 restaurant and food service jobs, which translates to 10% of total employment.
+More importantly, that number is projected to grow by 15.2% by 2029.

-Another thing to note is that you’ll need your Texas food handler card to get any of these jobs.
+Another thing to note is that you’ll need your card to get any of these jobs.
 And if you already have it before you apply, you’ll be way ahead of the competition!

 Texas Department of State Health Services: This department focuses on public health and publishes information on food safety, permits, and licensing.